Travel Management

 Companies generally reimburse various types of expenses incurred by their employees.
 Here are a few examples of these expenses and how they are explained:

-• Transportation expenses: These are professional expenses related to business travel, such as train tickets, plane tickets, cab fares, car rental, etc.
+Transportation costs: These are professional expenses related to business travel, such as train tickets, plane tickets, cab fares, car rentals, etc.

 Example: An employee goes to a meeting in Paris and uses the train to get there.
 The company will reimburse the cost of the train ticket.